 Information accessible to as many people as possible

 Faced with the flood of data that we receive or collect, we select, prioritize, synthesize, analyze and popularize the information in order to offer contextualized, concise information expressed in clear language and, as far as possible, understandable by all.
-This is often a challenge, because the documents we work on are in their great majority very “technical” and full of jargon, whether they are scientific publications, legal texts, or sociological or philosophical analyses…
+This is often a challenge, because the documents we work on are, in their vast majority, very “technical” and full of jargon, whether they are scientific publications, legal texts, or sociological or philosophical analyses…

-We aim at a pluralist and contradictory information, which is not reduced to the expression of a single voice, but on the contrary sheds light on – and allows to overcome – the sometimes antagonistic positions “for or against nanotechnologies”.
+We aim to provide a multidisciplinary and contradictory information, which is not reduced to the expression of a single voice, but on the contrary, sheds light on – and allows to overcome – the sometimes antagonistic positions “for or against nanotechnologies”.

 Far from being neutral, the choice of information communicated is a necessarily oriented political act.
-In an attempt to avoid a too “marked” orientation, we seek to reflect and situate the plurality of points of view.
+In an attempt to avoid a “marked” bias, we seek to reflect and present the plurality of points of view.
 We are not militant, except for the defense of transparency, access to information and the application of the precautionary principle.
 Our only political posture is that of questioning and giving knowledge.
-We position ourselves as “preventers of going in circles”.
-So that in the end, more informed decisions emerge.
+We position ourselves as “a warning light”, so that in the end, more informed decisions emerge.